Text reading "IDEA INVENTION PATENT" on a background with illustrated lightbulbs.

 But this happens very frequently.
 Our genius ideas and inventions are not always that special at all.
 That’s why it is essential to be thorough in your preparations before you hire a patent attorney and spend a lot of money figuring out that you are not “the first.” #bummer

-In addition, the law sets some particular rules about what the invention must be—or what it needs to be able to do—to be worthy of being rewarded with an upgrade to a patent.
+In addition, the law sets some particular rules about what an invention must be—or what it needs to be able to do—to be worthy of being rewarded with an upgrade to a patent.

 Are you ready to talk about what a patent is?